 Weather-alert radios can warn you about dangerous weather, natural disasters and other emergencies ahead of time.
 But what if you're in the middle of a disaster, the power is out and all of your batteries are dead?
 To fill that need, a number of manufacturers have introduced self-powered emergency radios that use a simple hand-crank generator to charge an internal battery.

-The best-rated emergency radio of this type is the Etón American Red Cross FRX3 (Est. $45).
-In addition to the hand crank, this emergency radio can run off of its built-in rechargeable battery, regular AAA batteries or a tiny, built-in solar panel.
-The FRX3 is like the Swiss army knife of emergency radios.
-When it's not providing emergency weather alerts, it can pick up AM or FM radio, charge your cellphone, play tunes from your MP3 player or serve as an emergency flashlight.
+The ER310 is like the Swiss army knife of emergency radios.
+When it's not providing emergency weather alerts, it can pick up AM or FM radio, charge your cellphone, play tunes from your MP3 player (via its USB port) or serve as an emergency LED flashlight.
+The flashlight can be set to flash out an SOS Morse code beacon.
+If you are in real trouble, there's even a built-in ultrasonic dog whistle to attract search-and-rescue teams.

 The Kaito KA500 (Est. $50) follows close behind the FRX3 in reviews, and the two radios are a lot alike.
 The Kaito lacks an alarm clock function, but it does boast a tiltable solar panel to capture the sun at an angle.
-The Kaito's AM/FM radio tuner is an old-fashioned analog dial, not digital like the FRX3's.
-And some users say the Kaito seems flimsy, with a hand crank that breaks easily, although the majority of its roughly 870 reviewers at Amazon.com are perfectly pleased, awarding it 4.4 out of 5 stars overall.
+The Kaito's AM/FM radio tuner is an old-fashioned analog dial, not digital like the other emergency radios in this section.
+And some users say the Kaito seems flimsy, with a hand crank that breaks easily, although the majority of its more than 1,225 reviewers at Amazon.com are perfectly pleased, awarding it 4.4 out of 5 stars overall.
 If styling matters, the KA500 is available in a bevy of colors, including green, red, black, blue and yellow.